arangodb/docs/3.11/aql/functions-array.md

   *false* otherwise.
 If *returnIndex* is enabled, the position of the match is returned (positions start at 0), or *-1* if it's not found.

-If you want to check if a value is in an array, the recommended way is to use the [`IN` operator](operators.html#comparison-operators), for example, `3 IN [1, 2, 3]` instead of `POSITION([1, 2, 3], 3)`.
+If you want to check if a value is in an array, you can alternatively use the [`IN` operator](operators.html#comparison-operators), for example, `3 IN [1, 2, 3]` instead of `POSITION([1, 2, 3], 3)`.